-7. Significant Governance Issues During 2020/2021
+6. Significant Governance Issues During 2021/2022

-In preparing the 2020/2021 statement and reviewing the effectiveness of the governance arrangements there were no significant governance issues identified.
+In preparing the 2021/22 statement and reviewing the effectiveness of the governance arrangements there were no significant governance issues identified.

-8. Significant Governance Issues During 2021/2022
+7. Governance Issues During 2022/23

-In preparing the 2021/2022 statement and reviewing the effectiveness of the governance arrangements there were no significant governance issues identified.
+In preparing the 2022/23 statement and reviewing the effectiveness of the governance arrangements the following areas have been identified as areas of focus for the next financial year: